PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Experiments

-\paragraph{PANDA shows generality and applicability on various scales of PLMs:} We also conduct experiments on other sizes of PLMs.
-The average results of these models are listed in Table~\ref{tab:main2}.
-Compared to model-tuning, the performance drop of prompt-tuning is higher when the PLM is smaller, confirming that prompt-tuning falls short in fine-tuning smaller PLMs.
-Additionally, it can be seen that our PANDA consistently boosts the effectiveness of prompt transfer and improves the performance of prompt-tuning over the model-tuning approach across all model sizes. \textit{This demonstrates the generality and applicability of our PANDA approach on various scales of PLMs.}
+\paragraph{\textbf{\our shows generality and applicability on various scales of PLMs}} We also conduct experiments on other sizes of PLMs and show the average results in Table~\ref{tab:main2}.
+As seen, our \our consistently boosts the effectiveness of PoT and improves the performance of prompt-tuning over the model-tuning approach across all model sizes. {\zqh Notably, in the extremely small BERT-tiny setting, it is difficult for both P-Tuning-v2 and our method to achieve comparable performance as model-tuning.
+This phenomenon is similar to the findings of Lester~et~al.~\cite{lester2021power} that claim \textit{prompt-tuning becomes more competitive with scale}\footnote{{\zqh One of our conjectures is that prompt-tuning may fall short in transferring the limited pretrained knowledge of smaller PLMs to downstream tasks.
+We will perform more in-depth analyses for it in our future work.}}.
+Nevertheless, our \our still has the great potential to help prompt-tuning achieve better performance against model-tuning.} \textit{In general, these results can demonstrate the generality and applicability of our \our approach on various scales of PLMs.}

+\paragraph{\textbf{\our can also work well in multi-task scenarios}} In addition to the above single source-target PoT scenarios, we also conduct experiments to verify the effectiveness of \our in the multiple-task scenarios.
+Specifically, taking the ``MNLI, QNLI, QQP" as source tasks, we report the PoT results of BERT-base on 9 target tasks in Table~\ref{tab:multi_task}.
+For references, we also report the contrastive results of some cutting-edge multi-task counterparts, \textit{i.e.,} ATTEMPT~\cite{asai2022attempt} and SESoM~\cite{peng2022model}.
+As seen, multi-task PoT generally outperforms single-task PoT, and with this strategy, our PANDA can achieve even better results, demonstrating the complementarity of PANDA and multi-task learning.
+More encouragingly, compared to the powerful counterparts, \our with both fusion strategies can consistently achieve much better performance. \textit{These results demonstrate the effectiveness and superiority of \our in multi-task scenarios.}